Ferret mission: United States

 The United States' first ferret mission occurred on 6 March 1943, and involved a B-24 Liberator flying over Kiska, Alaska.
 Just over a month after that mission, the 16th Reconnaissance Squadron (now the 16th Electronic Warfare Squadron of the United States Air Force [USAF]) was formed at Foch Field in Tunisia.

+One of first USAAF ferret aircraft was the B-25 'Beautiful Ohio' of 42nd Bomb Group, of the Radio and Radar Countermeasures Division in New Caledonia in 1944, in the South West Pacific Area (SWPA).
+At first, Japanese Radar units were around the Celebes Sea.
+The aircraft was operated by the Thirteenth Air Force.
+The B-24L 'Lady June II' had a AN/APR-4 and AN/APA-11 receiver., of 868th Bomb Squadron.

+From January 1944 two Ferret B-24 aircraft with the 63rd Bomb Squadron were at Lae Nadzab Airport.

 In the 1960s, almost 100 aircrew died, or became unaccounted for, flying ferret missions.

 Missile technology

 In the 1991 Iraq War, missile technology made it possible to automate much of the work of searching for radar frequencies of enemy air defences.
 The resulting system, known as Suppression of Enemy Air Defenses (SEAD), was implemented by US forces with the AGM-88 HARM missile; and by British forces with the ALARM missile carried by the Panavia Tornado.

 Satellite technology

 The Samos-F satellite, operated by the US National Reconnaissance Office in the 1960s, was known as a ferret satellite.